brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 ```

 These are the three types we'll be working with.
-Liskov tells us that wherever `Organism` types appear in our code,
+Liskov tells us that wherever objects of type `Organism` appear in our code,
-they must be replaceable by a subtype of `Organism`.
+they must be replaceable by subtypes of `Organism`.

-Given the following function.
+So given the following function:

 ```txt
 foo (Organism) : Organism
 ```

-It must be possible to call it like so.
+It must be possible to call it like so:

 ```txt
 a = foo (Animal)
 b = foo (Cat)
 ```

-The function `foo` can be seen as a contract, a promise to the programmer.
+I like to see a function definition as a contract, a promise; for the programmer to be used.
 The contract states:

-> Given an argument of the type `Organism`,
+> Given an object of the type `Organism`,
-> I'll be able to correctly execute and return an object of type `Organism`.
+> I'll be able to execute and return an object of type `Organism`.

 Because `Animal` and `Cat` are subtypes of `Organism`,
-the LSP states that this function should also work when given one of those subtypes.
+the LSP states that this function should also work when one of these subtypes are used.

 This brings us to one of the key properties of inheritance.
-If Liskov states that objects of type `Organism` must be replacable by objects of type `Animal`,
+If Liskov states that objects of type `Organism` must be replaceable by objects of type `Animal`,
-it means that `Animal` may not change the expectation we have of `Organism`.
+it means that `Animal` may not change the expectations we have of `Organism`.
 `Animal` may extend `Organism`, meaning it may *add* functionality,
 but `Animal` may not change the certainties given by `Organism`.

 This is where many OO programmers make mistakes.
-They see inheritance more like "re-using parts of the parent type,
+They see inheritance more like
-and overriding other parts in the sub-type",
+"re-using parts of the parent type, and overriding other parts in the sub-type",
 rather than extending the behaviour defined by its parent.
 This is what the LSP guards against.

 ## Benefits of the LSP